-This Blog is based upon my experience in litigating independent contractor cases before many Unemployment Hearing Referees, and also upon knowledge I have accumulated over the years in briefing independent contractor issues to the Unemployment Compensation Board of Review.
+This Blog is based upon my experience in litigating independent contractor cases before many Unemployment Hearing Referees, and also upon knowledge I have accumulated over the years in briefing independent contractor issues to the Unemployment Compensation Board of Review, as well as to state and

 Can I Get Unemployment If I Am an Independent Contractor in Pennsylvania?